 What better place to get established as a digital nomad for a few weeks?!
 Starting the day with yoga and meditation.
 Working away in a beautiful co-working space with lush rice-field views.
 Bouncing ideas around and collaborating with inspiring entrepreneurial free spirits.
 Sipping $1 green smoothies.
 Eating fresh Indonesian food in gorgeous restaurants for a fraction of what it would cost elsewhere.
 Visiting beautiful spas, making time for the odd trip in-between working, perhaps to the white sand and turquoise water of the Gili islands, hiking up a volcano, or visiting a temple.

-And while I saw and did some incredible things, I moved around too much, did too much, was at times wracked with indecision, moved around to avoid loud roosters, slept terribly, drank too much, got severe food poisoning, followed a hot surfer to an island…and only spent 10 minutes at Hubud where I necked a green smoothie & sent a tweet before whizzing off to a spa on a scooter.
+And while I saw and did some incredible things, I moved around too often, did too much, was at times wracked with indecision, moved around to avoid loud roosters, slept terribly, drank too much, got severe food poisoning, followed a hot surfer to an island…and only spent 10 minutes at Hubud where I necked a green smoothie & sent a tweet before whizzing off to a spa on a scooter.

 I tried to cram in seeing and doing everything and got next to no work done, with only momentary moments of true presence and relaxation.
 In a nutshell: if you’re going to Bali (or anywhere) to work and want to see the sights as well, you need a LONG TIME.